-Poem of the Month: The Lovers
+Poem of the Month: Winter

 A different poem featured each month to introduce you to the magic of C.J.
 Dennis